 Let Your Loved Ones Know

-Sharing the news of your own or your child's autism diagnosis with those who are nearest and dearest can give them the insight they need to better support you.
+Sharing the news of you or your child's autism diagnosis with those who are nearest and dearest can give them the insight they need to better support you.

 They might be able to help with